jcKarurosu/jcKarurosu/README.md

 ### Hi there 👋

-I have a bachelor degree in Electronics and I have been working in multi-discipline projects since 2006, mostly working on platforms like:
+I have a bachelor degree in Electronics and I have been working in multi-discipline projects since 2006, mostly working on hardware platforms like:

 - FPGAS: Spartan and Virtex Series
 - Microcontrolers: PIC Microcontrolers 18F series from Microchip